 Below is the list of the incumbent members of the Board and all persons nominated to be part of the Board, and the corporate officers and their business experience during the past five (5) years:

 ELMER B. SERRANO

-Chairman 56 years old, Filipino
+Chairman 57 years old, Filipino

 Atty.
 Serrano was elected as Chairman of the Board of Directors of the Company on 20 April 2022.
-He is also the Corporate Information Officer of BDO Unibank, Inc. and serves as the corporate secretary of bank's subsidiaries and affiliates.